Is Your Relationship Struggling? Take the Free Mini Assessment

 3. Requests often turn into arguments or stubborn withdrawal.

-4. You hesitate to raise important topics to avoid arguments.
+4. You hesitate to raise important topics to avoid conflict.

 5. Your reactions are making things worse, but you can't seem to stop them.

-9. After conflict, resolve or repair is seldom (less than 30% of the time, if at all)
+9. After conflict, genuine repair rarely happens (less than 40% of the time, if at all).

 10. You do not experience relational joy on a daily basis.

-11. You spend less than three hours of quality time a week together.
+11. You spend less than three hours of quality time together each week.

 Is Your Relationship Struggling?
 You're Not Alone.